 Unfortunately, Jimmy’s initial hope of launching the first Academy location in Georgia for the beginning of the 2020 school year was impacted by the pandemic and he was not able to recruit enough students to get the school off to a successful start.

 Despite this setback, Jimmy converted The Academy model to a fully virtual version and started serving kids in October 2020.
-Now, The Academy serves students from the Virgin Islands to California.
+Now, The Academy serves students from Australia to California.
 In November, 2020 he began setting the wheels in motion to launch brick and mortar Academy locations in various states for the 2021-2022 school year.
 Jimmy’s hope is to serve as many kids as possible through Academy campus locations across the United States and with the help from the amazing teachers he has been able to identify along the way.